-- Watch a recording: “Preparing for the Holidays: Where Should We Begin?”
+- “Preparing for the Holidays: Where Should We Begin?”
+(Recording)

 This resource is ideal for small congregations in which lay people lead High Holiday worship without clergy support.
 Cantor Rosalie Will and Rabbi David Fine help you think about what questions to ask, what tools you’ll need, and opportunities for creating a meaningful experience for your community.

-- Watch a recording: "Re-Imagining High Holy Day Liturgy – Where Do We Begin?”
+- "Re-Imagining High Holiday Liturgy: Where Do We Begin?”
+(Recording)

 Accessible only to ACC and CCAR members; Dr. Larry Hoffman, Rabbi Jacqueline Mates-Muchin, and Cantor Rosalie Will, offer reflections on the permission we have to use select moments in our liturgy to create dynamic and meaningful worship, when long services are unavailable virtually.

-- Watch a recording: "Re-Imagining High Holiday Liturgy – Perspectives for Lay Leaders"
+- "Re-Imagining High Holiday Liturgy: Perspectives for Lay Leaders" (Recording)

 Led by Cantor Rosalie Will, lay leaders Loree Farrar and Wendy Rhodes, with teachings from Rabbi Larry Hoffman, this recording offers ideas on how lay leaders can approach changes of our liturgical content for the Holy Days.